-How to Prepare a Business For Sale
+How to Prepare a Businesses For Sale

-How to prepare a business for sale and when to sell?
+How to prepare businesses for sale and when to sell?
 Ideally, the best time to sell a business is when the business is performing well with future projections looking even better.
 However, there are steps you can take now to increase the “worth” of your business.
 Not only will these steps ensure a higher sales price, they will also make your business more attractive to a greater number of prospective buyers and increase the likelihood of locating a compatible and capable buyer.

 Focus on the income statement and tax returns

 All businesses are valued based on the health of their income statements.
 Specifically, as valuations are normally performed as a multiple of discretionary earnings or EBITDA, you must begin to plan in advance to present the largest Net Operating Income you can for at least three years prior to beginning the sales process.
-Not only should your internal statements reflect the health of your business, your tax returns need to mirror that profitability.
+Not only should your internal statements reflect the health of your business, but your tax returns also need to mirror that profitability.
 Business owners should be aware that there is an inherent conflict that arises with running a business and preparing it for sale.
 Many private businesses are run with the objective to minimize taxable income.
 This accounting practice also minimizes the value of the business.
 It’s now time to change that focus from tax minimization to bottom line maximization.